Apply

 The Queer Mobilization Fund (QMF) was created in 2016 as a rapid response fund to support community mobilizations and projects that advance Queer and Trans liberation in the wake of NC House Bill 2 (HB2).
 The longterm vision and purpose of this fund is to support queer and trans people of color on the frontlines of struggles for freedom + liberation and to build power for and within queer communities.
 Many queer and trans people of color recognize the legacy of slavery, genocide, and violence that made HB2 possible.
 It is with this reflective lens that illuminates our histories and inspires change in our realities, that supporting queer and trans people of color organizing to reclaim our futures is centered in our funding efforts.

 Since our inception, QMF has supported grassroots organizing and community-building efforts across North Carolina.
 Historically we have primarily conducted rapid response funding, with grants ranging between $500-$750.
 After conducting a series of listening circles in 2018, QMF’s model shifted to receiving applications each spring for requests up to $5,000.
-In addition to financial resources, QMF offers support in strengthening groups/organizations capacity through participation in a cohort that includes technical assistance and network gatherings, with the goal of increasing support for grassroots community organizing efforts across the state.
+In addition to financial resources, QMF offers support in strengthening groups/organizations capacity through participation in a cohort that includes power building support and network gatherings, with the goal of increasing support for grassroots community organizing efforts across the state.

 Our goal is to strengthen the power and presence of queer and trans BIPOC-led organizations across the US Southeast [AL, AR, FL, GA, KY, LA, MS, NC, SC, TN, VA, WV]